django-oscar/django-oscar/tests/README.rst

 * functional - These should be as close to "end-to-end" as possible.
 Most of these tests should use WebTest to simulate the behaviour of a user browsing the site.

+The 'integration' folder is relatively new and the process of migrating tests from 'unit' is in place.